go-zen-chu/system-rca-template/README.md

 For a SRE team that tries to solve difficult issues ...

+Please check instructions commented in the markdown template.

 ## Why I made this?

 As a member of SRE team for more than 2 years, I'd like to solve system issues more generally and algorithmatically.